Osaka Japan Travel Guide

 Combine Osaka, Kyoto, and Tokyo for a comprehensive first-time Japan trip.

-Extend your journey from Osaka to Hiroshima, Miyajima, and Kyushu for a range of activities.
+Extend your journey from Osaka to Hiroshima, Miyajima, and Kyushu for diverse experiences.

 Explore the islands and coastal towns known for art, cycling, and island hopping.